yshmarov/yshmarov.github.io/_posts/2024-08-02-french-company-database-search.md

 thumbnail: /assets/thumbnails/france.png
 ---

-Let's build a tool to find 🇫🇷French complanies and autocomplete their data into a form field.
+Let's build a tool to find 🇫🇷French companies and autocomplete their data into a form field.
 Here's how it will work:

 ![french company data autocomplete](/assets/images/fr-company-search.gif)